 3. Special events do not require full production staffs.

 4. Special events may use the budget for the workshop slot in which they are presented, with approval from the TCU Treasury.
-The specifics of this budget shall be determined by the Treasurer and the producer.
+The specifics of this budget shall be determined by the Treasurer and the production manager.